All right, news roundup, information overload hour.

 The launch of the National Extreme Risk Protection Order Resource Center will provide their partners across the country with valuable resources to keep firearms out of the hands of individuals that pose a threat to themselves or others.

-I have been running the names of people shot, shot and killed in Chicago since 2009.
+I have been running the names of people shot, shot, and killed in Chicago since 2009, and nobody has lifted a finger to ever help the people of Chicago.

 And violence spirals out of control.

-We we know how to stop shootings.
+We know how to stop shootings.

-And it is this new program is is drawing an immediate backlash from Republicans who called this effort a massive red flag operation.
+And it is this new program is drawing an immediate backlash from Republicans who called this effort a massive red flag operation.

 More guns, less crime.